selsamman/proxily/README.md

 ### Similarities to Immer
 The similarities are:
 * Both use the same rules of immutability for tracking changes to child properties
-* Both make no assumptions about your data
+* Both make no assumptions about your data (with the exception of classes)

 The differences are:
 * Immer actually makes your state immutable whereas Proxily does not.
-* Immer requires that modifying the state using the producer pattern
+* Immer requires that modifying the state use the producer pattern
+* Immer requires that you annotate classes

 ### Summary
 We build on the shoulders of giants.
 Redux and MobX are both very effective mechanisms for reacting to state changes.
 With Redux, you can setup your parent component to reference objects that can then be passed into sub-components without them having to be redux-specific.
 With MobX you really need to have sub-components be observable since higher level components will only re-render when properties they reference change.